HelgeApps/PolicyApps/README.md

 ### Support or Contact

-Having any questions? [Сontact support](mailto://8helge8@gmail.com) and we’ll answer you.
+Having any questions? [Сontact support](mailto://8helge8@gmail.com) and we will answer you.